bjoern-hempel/js-reinforcement-learning-framework/README.md

 #### 3.2.2 Simple Grid World

 Imagine we have a person who is currently on the field x=5 and y=3.
 The goal is the safe way to x=1 and y=3.
-On the red fields there are chasms to avoid.
+The red fields must be avoided.
+They are chasms that endanger the person (negative rewards or punishments).
 Which way should the person go?

 <img src="/images/GridWorldRawSmall.png" width="345" alt="grid world raw small">